rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: uses images (with the article itself), content, sentiment, similarity but not user networks, syntax, or website structure.
 In other words, some modes that are shown relevant in other works are missing here.
 Individual mode methods such as VGGNet and GloVe are old and there may be better ones.

-Potential Uses: citation/source of other literature for multi-modal methods.
-Very useful ideas for combining modes.
-Could combine with other modes.

 **Dormant Bots in Social Media: Twitter and the 2018 U.S. Senate Election (ASONAM short)**